tobiasquinn/dreamfactory_nfc/readme.txt

 Project Components

-linux/checkin - linux nfc checkin for updates to nfcserver nfcserver    - server for incoming NFC reads and database updates
+linux/checkin - linux nfc checkin for updates to nfcserver (IGNORE - NOT WORKING) nfcserver    - server for incoming NFC reads and database updates linux/ruby - working interface that controls LEDs on insert - NOTE: on archlinux blacklist modules and pcsc_scan is required to kick pcscd into life